spaenleh/P4_data/README.md

+# P4_data
+This repo is the foundation to the data collection for the 4th milestone of the EPFL ADA Master course.

+In this project we collected tweets from the keywords mentionned [in this section](#search-keywords).

-# How to scrape :
+## How to scrape :

 Scrape only one keyword : `python3 scaper-single.py -q "keyword"`